 Every School Library Certification (SLC) and/or Masters student must spend 160 clock hours or more in a 70-30 or 60-20-20 combination of school library types (elementary, middle, or high) under the mentorship of a qualified school librarian:

-- The mentorship will begin with the initiation of the student’s school library program of coursework and the official UNT Proficiencies Checklist.
+- The mentorship will begin with the initiation of the student’s school library program of coursework and the official UNT Practicum Checklist.

 - The mentorship will continue over the timeframe of that coursework and include 4 or more formal observations of student demonstrations of competency in library program activities, to be completed by a UNT Field Supervisor.
 (Mentors may liaise with the field supervisor and coach the students in preparation, but will not conduct the observations.)
 Observations by the UNT Field Supervisor may be conducted face to face, electronically, or video recorded by the students for submission.

-- The mentorship will culminate with the completion and submission of the UNT Proficiencies Checklist that demonstrates proficiency in each objective and area of the checklist.
+- The mentorship will culminate with the completion and submission of the UNT Practicum Checklist that demonstrates proficiency in each objective and area of the checklist.

 The Mentor will fulfill the following expectations: